Komodo-pty/argus-recon/README.md

 Argus also performs a few extra tricks, so I can impress users with its elegance.

 ### Modules
-So far there are modules for: Port Scanning, Web App Enumeration, SMB Enumeration, & Kerberos Enumeration.
+So far there are modules for: Port Scanning, Web App Enumeration, SMB Enumeration, Kerberos Enumeration, & DNS Enumeration.

 In subsequent versions, each of these will be expanded upon, and more modules will be added.